keim-hs-esslingen/validazor/README.md

     val validazor = Validazor.Builder()
         // Here we register our custom constraint:
         .register(DividableBy.Validator())
-        // If we also want the Jakarta constraints and the common ones from Validazor as well,
+        // If we also want the common constraints from Validazor as well,
-        // register the `DefaultValidators` using this extension function.
+        // register the default validators using this extension function.
-        // This is not required for custom constraints to work.
+        // However, this is not required for custom constraints to work.
         .registerDefaultValidators()
         .build()